A seasoned adventure racer reenters the sport to compete in the 8-hour Teton Ogre Adventure Race, affirming a love that can never grow old.

 The beast is a mess, feeling like a pretender, a has-been, a fraud — anything but a viable, aggressive adventure racer.
-He needs to snap out of it if he intends to show up tomorrow for the 8-hour Teton Ogre Adventure Race.
+He needs to snap out of it, and fast, if he intends to show up for the 8-hour Teton Ogre Adventure Race.
 The race starts at 8 a.m. sharp.

-The 27 teams report in looking fit, focused and confident.
+The athletes report in looking fit, focused and confident.
 I’m fit, tense and humorless.
-This race is different from the others and it has nothing to do with this energized crowd.
+Somehow this race is different from the others, and I know it has nothing to do with this energized crowd.

 This is all about me.

-I know what it takes to be an adventure racer.
-Across big landscapes this breed employs outdoor skills, team play, and navigation using a topo map, a compass and maybe an altimeter.
-There is a lot to these races, including the requirement to plot race-provided map coordinates to roll out a route that resembles nothing of a dash from here to there.
+I know what it takes to be an adventure racer; the unrusty kind.
+Adventure racers compete across vast landscapes, which requires stepped-up ability, fitness, outdoor skills, team play and navigation using only a topo map, a compass, UTM coordinates and an altimeter.
+There’s a lot to these races, including the requirement for racers to plot their own routes using a topo map and UTM coordinates.

 Now we’re racing!